TylerHight/Que-App/docs/project-structure.md

 # Project Structure Documentation
-[Last Updated: 2024-11-27]
+[Last Updated: 2024-11-28]

 ## LLM INSTRUCTIONS
 When updating this document:
 - Always maintain the full path structure
+- Always provide the complete, unabbreviated document when updating
 - Use consistent status indicators (✓, 🔄, 📋, ❌)
 - Preserve and update comments about implementation status
 - Preserve and update comments about file and directory purposes
 - Update the File Status Overview counts
 - Include parent directories in file paths
-- Always ensure that the project directory structure is complete
 - The information provided in this document should be aimed at facilitating easy understanding of the project by the LLM.
+- Do not add additional sections or a follow-up

 ## Status Legend
 ✓ - Implemented and tested